The best hydration bladders 2023: portable water reservoirs

 Reasons to avoid

-Nathan’s 1.6 Liter Insulated Hydration Bladder keeps fluids 38% cooler than an uninsulated bladder, according to Nathan.
+According to Nathan, their 1.6 Liter Insulated Hydration Bladder keeps fluids 38% cooler than an uninsulated bladder.
 The Hydrapack bladder has an hourglass shape that prevents sloshing when you’re moving and after you’ve been drinking.
 The reservoir comes with a 36 inch / 91cm non-kinking drink tube that can be trimmed to fit.

-On test the top slider was easy to open on this reservoir, making it quick to fill it and not too hard to clean.
+On test, the top slider was easy to open on this reservoir, making it quick to fill it and "not too hard to clean," according to our expert.
 On sweaty summer hikes and bike rides, this bladder helped me drink more because the water was cool and delicious, not lukewarm, and hard to choke down.
 And, when used for cycling on longer rides, the 1.6 L size perfectly complemented a water bottle mounted on the bike.
 The bite valve has decent flow, but it doesn’t lock, so spillage has occur if something presses against the valve.

 4. CamelBak Crux Reservoir filtered by LifeStraw